Peerage of Ireland: History

-A modest number of titles in the peerage of Ireland date from the Middle Ages.
+Relatively few titles in the peerage of Ireland date from the Middle Ages.
 Before 1801, Irish peers had the right to sit in the Irish House of Lords, on the abolition of which by the Union effective in 1801 by an Act of 1800 they elected a small proportion – twenty-eight Irish representative peers – of their number (and elected replacements as they died) to the House of Lords at Westminster.

 Both before and after the Union, Irish peerages were often used as a way of creating peerages which did not grant a seat in the House of Lords of England (before 1707) or Great Britain (after 1707) and so allowed the grantee (such as Clive of India) to sit in the House of Commons in London.
 As a consequence, many late-made Irish peers had little or no connection to Ireland, and indeed the names of some Irish peerages refer to places in Great Britain (for example, the Earldom of Mexborough refers to a place in England and the Earldom of Ranfurly refers to a village in Scotland).
+Even after the Union, Irish peers could not represent seats in Ireland in the Commons, but if not representative peers then they could be elected in Great Britain: when Castlereagh inherited the Marquisate of Londonderry in 1821, he automatically ceased being MP for Down in Ireland but was then elected in Orford in England.

 Irish peerages continued to be created for almost a century after the union, although the treaty of union placed restrictions on their numbers: three needed to become extinct before a new peerage could be granted, until there were only one hundred Irish peers (exclusive of those who held any peerage of Great Britain subsisting at the time of the union, or of the United Kingdom created since the union).
 There was a spate of creations of Irish peerages from 1797 onward, mostly peerages of higher ranks for existing Irish peers, as part of the negotiation of the Act of Union; this ended in the first week of January 1801, but the restrictions of the Act were not applied to the last few peers.
 In the following decades, Irish peerages were created at least as often as the Act permitted until at least 1856.
 But the pace then slowed, with only four more being created in the rest of the 19th century, and none in the 20th and 21st centuries.